hotwax/oms-documentation/API authentication.md

 ## Overview

 Verfies the identity of the user.
-To make transactions on HotWax’s platform secure, all apps connecting with HotWax API might need to authenticate when making API requests.
+To make transactions on HotWax’s platform secure, all apps connecting with HotWax API need authentication when making API requests.

 ## Authentication Method Used